milt7oner/info-teacher/src/content/grades/frogs-house-a.md

 ---
-title: "Coding Club"
+title: "Frogs A"
 teacher:
-  name: "Milton Duvan Muñoz Sanchez"
+  name: "Ingrid Carolina Ortega "
-  subject: "Coding Teacher"
+  subject: "Frogs A"
-  photo: "/teachers/duvan.png"
+  photo: "/teachers/frogs.jpg"
-  age: 28
+  age:
-  birthday: "1997-04-16"
+  birthday: "26 de julio "
-  address: "duvannmunoz@cca.edu.co"
+  address: "Ingridortega@cca.edu.co"
   schedule: "/teachers/horario-frogs.png"
   favorites:
-    color: "Green"
+    color: "Blue"
-    food: "Hamburguesa"
+    food: "Breaded chicken"
     pet: "Cat"
-    music: "Worship"
+    music: "Ballads"
-    movie: "Anime"
+    movie: "The boy in the striped pyjamas"
-    season: "Summer"
+    season: "Christmasr"
-    place: "Church"
+    place: "The beach"
-    sports: "Football"
+    sports: "Basketball"
-    subject: "Quantum Computation"
+    subject: "Arts"
 ---

-Welcome to **Coding Club**!
+Welcome to **Frogs A**!
-I'm excited to be your instructor this year.
-As a Telematics Engineer with a passion for technology and education, I believe coding is one of the most powerful tools we can learn to shape the future.

-Whether you're just starting out or already experimenting with code, this club is designed to spark your creativity and help you grow.

-Outside of the classroom, I enjoy sports, traveling, and diving into video games — especially the ones that challenge your logic and strategy.

-I love seeing how tech connects with everyday life, and I hope to share that enthusiasm with you.
-Together, we'll explore programming languages like Python and JavaScript, build cool projects, and learn how to think like real developers.
+Welcome to a new school year, I am very happy to be your teacher.
+My goal is that each child feels protected, respected and eager to learn.